 Against the Grain Shoppe – If you are looking for that special gift with a North Carolina motif, look no further.
 A relative newcomer to the block, Against the Grain is a luxury home goods store that supports local craftspeople and artisans.
 You will find more than 65 percent of their inventory from small North Carolina businesses.

-At the end of North Broad Street, crafters should check out Bella Filaiti, a luxury yarn shop, the Eye Candy Art Gallery, and the 9th of September, a paint-your-own-pottery shop.
+Around southern pines, crafters should check out Bella Filaiti, a luxury yarn shop, the Eye Candy Art Gallery, and Wine & Design unleashing your inner artist.
 Grab a glass of wine next door at the Wine Cellar to bring in and enjoy while you paint.

 Where to Eat